 We want to Change the Meaning of Mental Health so that talking about it openly doesn’t suck.That's why we take an idea that most people can understand - physical fitness - and apply the same tools and principles to our mental health - no matter where we start.

 Whether it’s out in the open or not, everyone knows someone affected by mental health.
 In fact, we all have mental health.
 Some of us are just a little healthier than others at different times of our lives.

 Unfortunately, stigma and misunderstanding have confused what mental health really means.
 It’s the reason talking about mental health is so difficult and awkward at times.

-The way we approach Mental Health at the moment means that most of us wait until we are in crisis mode ourselves before we start to take an interest in it.
+The way we typically approach mental health at the moment means that most of us wait until we are in crisis mode before we start to take an interest in it.